Nico Williams pays tribute to Neymar after scoring in Euro 2024 final vs England

 In an earlier publication, YEN.com.gh reported that Nico Williams won the MVP award for Athletic Bilbao in the Copa del Rey final back in April.

-Athletic Bilbao ended their 40-year trophy drought by beating Mallorca 4-2 on penalties.
+The club ended their 40-year trophy drought by beating Mallorca 4-2 on penalties, with the star of Ghanaian descent being the standout performer.

-Williams was a standout performer, scoring a disallowed goal and hitting the side netting in the first half.

 PAY ATTENTION: Stay informed and follow us on Google News!